geoserver/geoserver.github.io/_posts/2020-09-26-geoserver-2-18-0-released.md

 Consistent Save, Apply, Cancel buttons for pages

-Some configuration activities, such as WPS security, use nested pages to fine tune configuration options.
-These pages now consistently use **OK**
+Some configuration activities, such as WPS security, use nested pages to edit detailed settings.
+These pages now consistently use:

+  + **OK:** modify settings, returning to page being edited so they can be saved.
+  + **Cancel:** abandon any changes and return to the page being edited.

 ![](http://blog.geoserver.org/wp-content/uploads/2020/09/image-1.png)